- Who do I see on my campus about resources for students who are veterans?

 Based on information provided by the CUNY Office of Veterans Affairs.

 The DirectorCoordinator of Veterans and Military Affairs, who is located in Shuster Hall, Room 201A/B. The Director/Coordinator is available Monday, Wednesday, Thursday from 9 a.m.- 5 p.m., Tuesday from 9 a.m.-6:30 p.m., and on Friday from 9 a.m.-3:30 p.m.
 To speak to the Director/Coordinator, call 718-960-7188/7369.

-In addition, to Ms. Thompson, Lehman College has three VA Certifying Officials who are responsible for certifying veterans enrollment.
-They are Enrico DiNatale, Roger Ramdham, and Suilan Berges of the Office of the Registrar.
-They are located in Shuster Hall, Room #114, (718) 960-8610 and Barbara Thompson, Coordianator of Veterans and Military Affairs in Shuster Hal, Room #201A , (718) 960-7188.
+In addition, to Ms. Thompson, Lehman College has two VA Certifying Officials who are responsible for certifying veterans enrollment.
+They are Enrico DiNatale of the Registrar's Office, which is locaed in Shuster Hall, Room #114, (718) 960-8610 and Barbara Thompson, Coordianator of Veterans and Military Affairs in Shuster Hal, Room #201A , (718) 960-7188.

 - You may be eligible for VA educational assistance if you meet the following criteria:

 - You are on, or were on active duty for at least two years, and received any honorably characterized discharge;

 - You have a six-year obligation in the Selected Reserves, and remain in good standing with your reserve unit; or